digitalbazaar/bedrock-mongodb/README.md

    for your version of MongoDB.
 Version 4.2.x is currently supported.
 2. [optional] Tweak your project's configuration settings; see [Configuration](#configuration) or [Quick Examples](#quickexamples).
+3. Ensure the user for your database and/or collections is setup too.

 ## API